ushakrishnan/ToolWeaver/samples/02-receipt-with-categorization/README.md

 # Sample 2: Receipt with Categorization

+> Status: PyPI package refresh is in progress.
+This sample may lag behind the latest source; for the most up-to-date code paths, use [examples/](../../examples/).
+Samples will be regenerated after the refresh.
 > **Note:** This sample uses ToolWeaver from PyPI.
 Install with: `pip install -r requirements.txt`